 Nobody ever gave Ali more problems than Ken Norton.
-Norton pulled one of the greatest upsets in boxing history in the first fight.
+In the first fight, Norton pulled one of the greatest upsets in boxing history.
 The rematch was probably the most decisive of the three fights, and it was still a very close decision with Ali evening the series at one each.
-The third fight at Yankee Stadium was very close again with a slim majority favoring Norton but Ali would get the decision.
+The third fight at Yankee Stadium was very close again, with a slim majority favoring Norton, but Ali would get the decision.
 The first two fights are highly underrated action fights, and all of the fights to this day are argued about by fight fans when it comes to who won the fights.

 These fighters were not all-time greats, but they were two all-time greats in the heart department and putting them in a ring together guaranteed you blood and guts action.
 The first fight was the best, which means it was one of the greatest fights in boxing history.
 After that, ward won a razor-close decision, the rematch was a close win for Gatti, and the third matchup saw Gatti take the trilogy.
-These three fights were truly amazing, and if you have not seen them, you need to.
-Check out the best bookmakers for betting on Boxing!
+These three fights were genuinely unique; if you have not seen them, you need to.
+Check out the best boxing betting strategies for betting on Boxing!

 This is number one, and nothing else compares to these two in a squared circle.
 The first fight was maybe the most skillful war that anybody has ever seen in a boxing ring.
 Frazier upset Ali, but these two men put on perhaps the most significant sports spectacle of the entire 20th century.
 Ali won the rematch by unanimous decision, and the third fight was considered an easy fight for Ali against a Frazier who never really looked the same again after that first war with Ali.
 The first third of the fight looked like all of that might be true until suddenly Frazier dug in and went to war with Ali in a fight where the brutality seemed almost beautiful.
 The fight was stopped before the final round because Frazier had nothing left.
-The truth was, as Ali later told everybody, he had nothing left either.
+As Ali later told everybody, the truth was that he had nothing left either.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.